yochaigal/cairn/wip/2e/dungeon-seeds.md

 Swirling **smoke** fills the air in a ceaseless typhoon of ash and embers, obscuring the exits.
 Faint **movement** is visible through the smoke, as well as occasional shouting from the West side of the room.
 The **floor** is not level, with the East side raised a full foot higher than the West.

-- **Smoke**: Magical, it emits no sound or smell.
+- **Smoke**: Magical, it emits no sound or smell and can not be dissolved by normal means.
 The exits in this room are obscured.
   - The doorway near the SW corridor contains the broken statue of a robed figure (see Basilisk, **3**).
 - **Movement**: Robed soldiers engaged in melee combat with unseen opponents.
   - There are always at least 3 members of either Faction engaged in skirmishes here.
 They will generally attack any shapes that try to cross the room but are easily confused by the smoke.
-  - Due to the smoke all attacks are _impaired_ and it is impossible to determine friend from foe.
+  - Due to the smoke all attacks within the room are _impaired_.
 - **Floor**: Split when the temple fractured.
 Along with the smoke, navigation in this room is extremely difficult.

 #### Druid Cultist

 5 HP, 11 STR, 12 DEX, 8 WIL, petrified short sword (d8)

-- Wears a Red or Blue robe to indicate their factional allegiance.
+- Wears a red or blue robe to indicate their factional allegiance.
 Are otherwise indistinguishable.

-### 7 -
+### 7 - False Relic

-**Trap**: _Confuses_. _Interacting_.
+**Trap**: _Crushes_. _Interacting_.

+Four **pillars** are arranged in a **square** pattern around a white **rod** suspended in air.

+- **Pillars**: Built from floor to ceiling.
+Made of petrified wood.
+  - Act as a magical, impenetrable barrier.
+At least two pillars must be destroyed for the barrier to dissolve.
+  - If two _adjacent_ pillars are destroyed the room will collapse on its occupants (DEX save to escape or take 12 STR damage).
+- **Rod**: A facsimile of the **Woodturn** in **9**, but lacks any real power.
+Worthless.

 ### 8 -